 How to make homemade buffalo wing sauce with only three ingredients.
 Swap the store-bought bottles for homemade.
 You can even store for month in the fridge.
-Jump to the Three Ingredient Buffalo Wing Sauce Recipe or watch our quick video showing you how we make it.

 How to Make Buffalo Sauce at Home